 Law Enforcement Requests.
 In certain situations, we may be required to disclose personal data in response to lawful requests by public authorities, including to meet national security or law enforcement requirements.

 We may update this Policy to reflect changes to our privacy practices.
 If you are a CIPO Cloud Software customer and we make any material changes that affect the way we treat information that we have previously collected from you, we will notify you by email (sent to the e-mail address specified in your account) or by means of a notice through the Services prior to the change becoming effective.
+In any event, your continued use of the Services and/or our website following any such change to this Policy constitutes your consent and agreement to any such changes.
 We encourage you to periodically review this Policy for the latest information on our privacy practices.

 If you have any questions or concerns regarding the way in which your personal data is being processed or you want to exercise your rights above, please reach out to CIPO Cloud Software using the contact information below: